smitgd/docker-scripts-asuswrt-merlin/README.md

 automatically does pre-determined clean actions before each supported router is built and should be the only option when it is used.

+It is important that asuswrt-merlin project be under git control since the "clean-src" option and "all" option require that portions of the source tree be deleted and "git checkout" occur.
+So, if these build options are used, make sure that any changes are committed at least locally (or stashed) before starting a build to avoid possible loss of work.

-For convenience, at the completion of each router build the resulting firmware file is copied by the script to the asuswrt-merlin top level root directory from the architecture-router dependent locations
+For convenience, at the completion of each router build the resulting firmware file is copied by the script to the asuswrt-merlin top level root directory into an outputs/ directory from the architecture-router dependent locations
 ```
 "asuswrt-merlin/release/src-rt-*/*/image/RT-*.trx"
 ```
 So a build with the "all" options will result in nine
 ```
 RT-*.trx
 ```
-files appearing at the asuswrt-merlin top level.
+files appearing at the asuswrt-merlin top level in an outputs/ directory.

 By default the docker container runs as root, so files checked out by git and produced by the the script running in the container would become owned by root.
 However, after the script does some things that must be done by root, it creates a new user and group ID in the container equal to the IDs of the user running the script.
 The container then completes the build while running as that new user.
 Therefore, the script does not create or change the ownership of any file in the source tree.